-Students in Years 7 to 9 also receive bespoke PSHE lessons as part of praxis.
+Students in Year 7 to 9 also receive bespoke PSHE lessons as part of praxis.
 This is delivered through one lesson a fortnight with a focus on students’ cultural and personal development.
-Enrichment lessons, also once a fortnight, allow students the opportunity to explore a variety of activities, many of which link with the core aims of the PSHE curriculum.
+Enrichment allows students the opportunity to explore a variety of activities, many of which link with the core aims of the PSHE curriculum.

 In addition to the standard curriculum we take every opportunity to work with external companies and charities to provide additional high-quality support.
 These visitors provide a range of activities from assemblies and lunch time sessions, to half-days off timetable for seminars on specific areas of the curriculum.
-Visitors this year have included officers from the emergency services, local business leaders and entrepreneurs, and Hollywood actors.
-We also work extensively with the University of East Anglia and Norwich University of the Arts to raise the aspirations of students through programmes such as Brilliant Club and the #takeyourplaceHE initiative.
+Visitors have included officers from the emergency services, local business leaders and entrepreneurs, and Hollywood actors.
+We also work extensively with the University of East Anglia and Norwich University of the Arts to raise the aspirations of students through programmes such as The Brilliant Club and the Take Your Place initiative.

 Ensuring successful futures for all of our students is an essential aim of our PSHE delivery.
 As part of this we employ a full-time careers officer who oversees the different elements of careers education throughout the academy, ensuring that by the time they leave, every student is fully prepared and appropriately placed not just for their immediate next steps, but life beyond formal education.